laurentia25/Sync_app/README.md

 # Sync_app

-© 2022 Veeam Software.
-Confidential information.
-All rights reserved.
-All trademarks are the property of their respective owners.
-7.26.2023 | 1

 # Test Task
 Please implement a program that synchronizes two folders: source and replica.
 The program should maintain a full, identical copy of source